D4T4FREE/lsdp-final/README.md

 However, the issue that arises from this algorithm is the equal probability choices in stages 1.1 and 1.2.
 Which can be solved if we dedicate a processor for each edge to run in O(log|E|).
 Leading to a total complexity of O(log^2|E|) expected time with |E| processors.

-## Random Choice Operation
+### Random Choice Operation
 The RCO probability of succeeding is greater 1-e^(-1).
 The minimal case is if there is only a single i in which xi=1.
 If that is the case the probability would be rj= i is 1/d and the probability for all processes is (1- 1/d)^d < e^-1.
 Thus the probability for success is greater than or equal to  1- (1- 1/d)^d > 1-e^-1
     If the number of nonzero entries is f then the probability of success is 1-e^-f.
 If f is an increasing function of d then it is approaching 1.

+### Random Choice Operation
+    The amount of iteration that the Blossom Algorithm will take
+Theorem - The blossom Algorithm requires at most n/2 calls to FIND_AUG_PATH function (a theoretical function that finds an augmented path, since we were unable to implement this on time)
+Proof.
+The maximal matching in a graph with n nodes can have at most n/2 edges.
+We also know that the augmenting path function being called will increase the number of matching by 1.
+Therefore from an empty matching we can call the function at most n/2 times.
+For each iteration of the augmenting path we will go through almost all the nodes in the graph and each node we will go through unmarked edges.
+There are 3 cases fro any given node and unmarked edge.
+ - Case1.
+Blossom Recursion:
+   -  Within the blossom we go through all the nodes and edges and relabel the blossom nodes with a new id to identify them.
+Then going through all the nodes and edges in the graph we will get a cost of O(V+E)=O(m)
+ - Case2 Add to Forest:
+   -  For edge e=(v,w), if (w,x) exists in M, x being the match of w, then we add the edges (v,w) and (w,x) to the Forest.
+We can append these edges in an O(1) operation.
+As such, the time complexity of this will be O(m) with at most m calls.
+ - Case3 Return Augmenting path:
+   -  Once the augmented path is found the algorithm terminates and returns to a wrapper function to determine whether or not it should be reiterated.
+So for each Find_Aug_Path, case 3 will happen at most once and we can get a time complexity of O(n).

+Cost of Blossoming path:

 ## Deliverables